michealengland/micheal-dev-2/src/content/blog/ghcli-7-setting-a-custom-editor-for-the-github-cli.md

 heroAlt: 'Cute octopus excitedly using the computer'
 ---

 In previous articles we discussed everything from [initializing a repo](/blog/ghcli-2-initializing-a-repo-with-the-github-cli/) to [building custom workflows within the GitHub CLI](/blog/ghcli-6-building-custom-github-cli-workflows/).
 Next we're ready to take the GH CLI to the next level by utilizing a special rule that allows you to choose how documents are edited.
-For example, users wanting to write a pull request on their machine can specify `code --wait` to write PRs directly in their default code editor.
+For example, users wanting to write a pull request on their machine can specify `code --wait` to write PRs directly in VS Code.

 This lesson will explore this feature.
 It should be noted that while this feature works with some external apps, results may vary.